 - Cannabis is a Schedule I drug under the CSA and regulated by the Drug Enforcement Administration (the "DEA") as an illegal substance.
 The Food and Drug Administration ("FDA"), in conjunction with the DEA, licenses cannabis research and drugs containing active ingredients derived from cannabis.
 If cannabis were to become legal under federal law, its sale and use could become regulated by the FDA or another federal agency. - If cannabis were to become regulated by the FDA or another federal agency, extensive regulations may be imposed on the sale or use of cannabis.
 Such regulations could result in a decrease in cannabis sales and have a material adverse impact on the demand for our products.
-If we or our Cannabis Industry Participants are unable to comply with any applicable regulations and/or registration prescribed by the FDA, we may be unable to continue to transact with retailers and resellers who sell products to cannabis businesses and/or our financial condition may be adversely impacted. - Controlled substance legislation differs between states and legislation in certain states may restrict or limit Cannabis Industry Participants from buying our products.
+If we or our Cannabis Industry Participants are unable to comply with any applicable regulations and/or registration prescribed by the

+FDA, we may be unable to continue to transact with retailers and resellers who sell products to cannabis businesses and/or our financial condition may be adversely impacted.

+- Controlled substance legislation differs between states and legislation in certain states may restrict or limit Cannabis Industry Participants from buying our products.
 Cannabis Industry Participants may be required to obtain separate state registrations, permits or licenses in order to be able to obtain, handle and/or distribute controlled substances in a state.
 Such state regulatory requirements may be costly and, the failure of such Cannabis Industry Participants to meet such regulatory requirements could lead to enforcement and sanctions by the states in addition to any from the DEA or otherwise arising under federal law.
 We could be implicated in such enforcement or sanctions because of the purchase of our products by such Cannabis Industry Participants. - The failure of our Cannabis Industry Participants to comply with applicable controlled substance laws and regulations, or the cost of compliance with these laws and regulations, may adversely affect the demand for our products and, as a result, the financial results of our business operations and our financial condition.

-Furthermore, the Encina Credit Facility and the Term Loan Agreement each restrict our ability to sell our products directly to cannabis growers or cultivators, or to sellers or retailers that sell only to the cannabis industry.
-As a result, the Subsidiary Obligors do not sell our products directly to the cannabis industry, cannabis growers or cultivators, or to sellers or retailers that sell only to the cannabis industry.
+Furthermore, the Encina Credit Facility restricts our ability to sell our products directly to the cannabis industry.
+As a result, the Subsidiary Obligors do not sell our products directly to the cannabis industry.
 See "- Risks Relating to Our Indebtedness."